Pagal Nilavu (TV series)

-Pagal Nilavu (lit.:Day's Moon) is a 2016 Indian Tamil-language soap opera, starring Syed Anwar Ahmed, Sameera Sherief, Shivani Narayanan, Mohammed Azeem, Vignesh Karthick and Soundarya Bala Nandakumar.
-It started airing on 9 May 2016 on STAR Vijay.
+Pagal Nilavu (lit.
+Day's Moon) is a 2016 Indian Tamil-language soap opera starring Syed Anwar Ahmed, Sameera Sherief, Shivani Narayanan, Mohammed Azeem, Vignesh Karthick and Soundarya Bala Nandakumar.
+It began airing on 9 May 2016 on STAR Vijay.

 The series is the sequel and next generation story of Andal Azhagar, both of which were directed by Francis Kathiravan.

 It is a story about love, but circumstances have made Andal and Azhagar's families rival for two generations.
 The drama explores whether their daughters, Revathy (Soundarya Bala Nandakumar) and Sakthi (Sameera Sherief) reunite the family.